Principal: Mrs. Terry Caouette

 Spruce Grove, AB

-Located in the heart of Spruce Grove, Brookwood School serves over 800 students from Kindergarten to Grade Four.
+Located in the heart of Spruce Grove, Brookwood School serves approximately 500 students from Kindergarten to Grade Four.
 Designed in 1970 as an open area school, Brookwood School promotes a friendly and caring learning environment, where a high level of cooperation is nurtured amongst students and staff.

 Brookwood School is a dual track school: we have a mainstream K-4 Program, as well as a K-4 Maranatha Christian Program.
-We are also home to two Early Education classrooms.
+We are also home one Early Education classroom.
 Our school's education plan gives further details in regard to the characteristics of Brookwood School.

 Unique Features of Our School